-Heavy Metal just celebrated its 50th birthday!
-To mark the occasion, bands from around the worlds are celebrating at the inaugural World Heavy Metal Congress in London.
-In this blog, we aim to answer one of the questions we get asked a lot: “what are the best impulse responses for metal?”
+In this blog, we aim to answer one of the questions we get asked a lot: “what are the best speaker responses for metal?”

 At first sight, it might seem as though the answer is the same as for “what are the best guitar speakers for metal?”
 So, you just have to find the best physical speakers for metal, find the equivalent IR, and you’re done, right?

 But getting metal tone isn’t just about the speaker.
 There’s cabinet configuration to think about, as well as microphone type and position.
-In addition, within the realm of impulse responses, your range of tonal options is far greater – so let’s explore a little deeper.
+In addition, within the realm of guitar speaker responses, your range of tonal options is far greater – so let’s explore a little deeper.

 Definitive Metal Tone

 There is, of course, no definitive metal tone, but a whole range of tones to choose from.
 Everyone will have their favourite, and just about any noteworthy metal band from the late ’60s to the present day is known for a distinctive sound in some respects, whether it’s speaker tone, playing technique, combination of different guitars, rhythm, tempo and so on, resulting in a wide range of different metal styles and close derivatives including thrash, grunge, death, doom, speed, black and more.

 But, that said, let’s take a walk through some of the main elements that you can control through your choice of impulse response.

 There are a number of good options in the Celestion speaker range that are also available as speaker responses if metal is your goal.